webmemo-code/flickr-to-instagram-automation/README.md

 2. **Test with Dry Run**: Use `--dry-run` flag to test without posting
 3. **Review Logs**: Check GitHub Actions logs and artifacts
 4. **Statistics**: Use `--stats` to check progress and identify issues
-5. **GitHub Issues**: Create an issue with detailed error information
+5. **GitHub Issues**: Don't create an issue because I don't have the resources to follow up

 Use this repo for free.
-It comes as is, i.e. I don't offer support due to limited time.
+It comes as is, i.e. without any warranty whatsoever.
+I don't offer support due to limited time.

 ## Example Workflow